-FACC is committed to promoting a corporate culture that actively embraces diversity, equality, and inclusion (DEI).
+FACC is committed to promoting a corporate culture that actively embraces diversity, equality and inclusion (DEI).
 Employees of more than 50 nationalities receive support through initiatives such as "International Cafés", which are designed to help international staff build internal networks and navigate their professional and personal lives.

-Strengthening equal opportunities: The women's network "FACC Wings4Women" empowers female colleagues to develop their potential, promotes career opportunities, and is committed to 4.3.
-New markets and diversification ensuring the visibility of female talents.
+Strengthening equal opportunities: The women's network "FACC Wings4Women" empowers female colleagues to develop their potential, promotes career opportunities, and is committed to ensuring the visibility of female talents.